nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

       - for this to work, we normalize the cell counts to those at stationary
   - Cell carbon in µmol C L<sup>-1</sup>, using the dynamic CCFS
-  - Biovolume-based cell carbon will be calculated using dynamic biovolumes, in the same way as above.
   - Bacterial growth efficiencies (BGE) using multiple approaches, only where ∆DOC is resolvable:
       - point-to-point (**BGE\_p**), ∆BC and ∆DOC from T0 to stationary